somebloke1/chroma_mcp_server/docs/developer_guide.md

 The process involves two main CLI commands:

-1. `chroma-client analyze-chat-history`: This command scans the `chat_history_v1` collection for entries (typically those with status `captured`), attempts to correlate them with recent code changes in your Git repository, and updates their status to `analyzed`.
+1. `chroma-mcp-client analyze-chat-history`: This command scans the `chat_history_v1` collection for entries (typically those with status `captured`), attempts to correlate them with recent code changes in your Git repository, and updates their status to `analyzed`.
 It outputs a list of entries it successfully processed.
-2. `chroma-client promote-learning`: After reviewing the output of the analysis, the developer uses this command to manually create a structured learning entry in the `derived_learnings_v1` collection.
+2. `chroma-mcp-client promote-learning`: After reviewing the output of the analysis, the developer uses this command to manually create a structured learning entry in the `derived_learnings_v1` collection.
 This command also updates the status of the source chat entry to `promoted_to_learning`.

 ### Step-by-Step Guide